 The purpose of the Site Investigation is to confirm the presence or absence of these features.
+Natural features that are found to have provincial significance will be carried forward directly to the EIS.

 3.0 Site Investigation Framework

 3.1 Guidance Documents